How do arctic shrubs affect soil microbial activity and soil carbon cycling?

 In a greenhouse experiment we reduced soil moisture and monitored plant growth and water exchange by four early successional species.
 We found that moderate drought enhanced both N2 fixation and the competitive ability of Robinia pseudoacacia.
 This work was published in Oecologia.

 But this work led to another question: How will Robinia pseudoacacia respond to more frequent or more severe drought events?
 We answered this with two studies led by PhD student Jeff Minucci.
 First, Jeff conducted a field experiment in the Cowee valley, NC where he studied how rainfall reduction in the growing season influences tree growth and competition of R. pseudoacacia and three non-fixing tree species.
 He found that increasing soil dryness was negatively associated with the growth of R. pseudoacacia.
 His work suggests that drought has the potential to indirectly reduce forest growth and recovery.
+This work is published in Ecology.

 Second, Jeff conducted a greenhouse experiment with R. pseudoacacia to understand the impact of the frequency and duration of drought events on N2 fixation and other physiological processes.
 He found that R. pseudoacacia growth is resistant to increased drought frequency because it employs two strategies – drought tolerance or drought avoidance followed by compensation.
 His work was published in New Phytologist.